mjtadema/nanotrace/README.md

-# Pipeline
+# PorePipe

-`pipeline` is a python library for automated nanopore electrophysiology (1d timeseries) manipulation and feature extraction.
+`porepipe` is a python library for automated nanopore electrophysiology (1d timeseries) manipulation and feature extraction.

 This guide will cover the following topics: